anthonyrisinger/cga/7/sys+07.md

 * **Exercises and Conclusion:** Modify the "Implementation Challenges" to be more rigorous.
 Task the reader with building a **"Hybrid Intersection Engine"** that intelligently dispatches to either the GA `meet` or a fast traditional algorithm based on the object types and the system's performance requirements.
 This reinforces the chapter's ultimate, pragmatic conclusion: the mature solution is often a hybrid.

-Remember, the input text may contain errors.
-Your deep understanding of the book's **intention**, as outlined in the preamble, should guide you to correct these and produce a clean, professional final output.
+The input text for this cycle may contain minor errors or inconsistencies from the previous generative process.
+Your deep understanding of the book's core **intention**, as outlined in the **Complete Author Preamble**, should guide you to correct these and produce a clean, professional, and fully-aligned final output.

-***

 **REMEMBER:**